 - 1. Direct-acting

 - Contrykal

 - Aprotinin

-2. Indirect-acting
+- 2. Indirect-acting

-- Aminocaproic acid
+- Aminocaproic acid.

-- Tronexamic acid

 FIBRINOLYTICS.
 FIBRINOLYSIN

-Fibrinolysin is a protein from donors' plasma, an active factor of fibrinolysis
+Fibrinolysin is the protein from donors' plasma, the active factor of fibrinolysis

 - is administered by IV infusion - has direct action on fibrin and dissolves fibrin clot in the first hours after thrombosis - is used for treatment of acute thrombosis, acute myocardial infarction, thrombophlebitis - may cause bleeding resulting from increase in fibrinolysis, allergy, anaphylaxis, arrhythmia, hypotension - is contraindicated in bleeding, cerebral vascular accident, recent trauma of brain, surgery, uncontrolled hypertension.